 In Holmewood, 42% of children live in poverty and 86% of households suffer some level of deprivation.
 Poor nutrition, chronic Ill-health, crime and anti-social behaviour present constant challenges to family life.
 Learning to eat well, exercise and develop healthy lifestyles is proven to dramatically improve quality of life and wellbeing – this is where St Christopher’s Family Centre has focused its support.

-St Christopher’s Family Centre has been running for over 20 years.
-Historically the project has sought to become involved with families as soon as they welcome a new born child and stay involved right through to children leaving education.
+The Family Centre seeks to become involved with families as soon as they welcome a new born child right through to their children leaving education.
 In this way, the Family Centre hopes to provide effective early intervention and has developed services such as Baby Sense and Early Bird sessions for families of newborns and 0-5’s; as well as Super Mums (activities for parents) and Heaven’s Kitchen (family cook and eat sessions).